FAIRE INTERNSHIP

 Challenge #2: Designing the Benefits Screen

-I hypothesized retailers want to stay with Insider for their key brands.
+I hypothesized that breaking even retailers want to stay with Insider for their key brands.

 Initial design explorations